jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

     3c.
 Check the checkbox for "makahiki" when it appears.
 Click "Finish."
 4. Assuming that you installed PyDev, you will receive a warning:
    "It seems that the Python interpreter is not currently configured."
-   Select "Auto config" if your Python interpreter is on the Windows PATH; otherwise, use "Manual config" to select it manually.
-These instuctions assume you selected "Auto config."
+   Select "Auto config" if your Python interpreter is on your operating system's PATH; otherwise, use "Manual config" to select it manually.
+   These instructions assume you selected "Auto config."
 5. If you selected "Auto config," you will get a "Selection needed" popup.
    The defaults are usually fine.
 Click "OK" to continue.
 6. You will be shown the "Interpreter - Python" menu.